Coming up on the 15th year of agile, do we understand business better?

 Let’s take a couple of examples on how we moved on.
 Since we’re talking scale, it makes sense to start small.

 Do you know about A3?
-It may sound like a great 90s boy band, but in fact it’s a paper size.
+It may sound like a great nineties boy band, but in fact it’s a paper size.
 We use A3 as a canvas, like the one here from Lean.Org:

 What’s so special about an A3 size canvas?
-Believe it or not, It’s really like agile iterations.
+Believe it or not, It has a lot in common with agile iterations.

-Iterations are artificial limits in time.
+Iterations are artificial boundaries in time.
 There’s nothing real in there, except once we accept working with them, we suddenly have a deadline every two weeks.
 Our behavior changes because there’s a constraint.

 A3’s size is another type of constraint.
+A visibility constraint.
 We can write very long documents, include a few presentations, and even some cool looking charts to explain what’s so great about the next year.